Peter-Plus/Peter-Plus/README.md

 - Exploring AI-assisted workflows for game dev

 🛠️ I’m building a project-based portfolio to sharpen my engineering and design thinking.
-You can check out my current project 👉
+You can check out my current project 👉(Coming soon!)

 💡 I'm actively looking for a remote Unity internship / open-source collaboration this summer.
 If you are working on an indie game, plugin, or tool and looking for contributors — let's connect!

-📬 Email: 3243025904@qq.com
+📬 Email: peterclaus622@gmail.com
-🌐 Portfolio:
+🌐 Portfolio: (Coming soon – project demo in progress)